Surajkumar4-source/CI_CD_Scripted_Pipeline_Jinkins/README.md

 ## Jenkins Declarative Pipeline:

+Set up a Jenkins Declarative Pipeline for a Docker-based CI/CD workflow.
+Created a multi-stage pipeline with code fetching and Docker image building, automated triggering using SCM polling and GitHub webhooks, and ensured efficient debugging via console logs.

 ## Prerequisites
 *Before setting up the Pipeline job, ensure to checkout first, we’ve already implemented and understood Freestyle jobs in Jenkins.*